 What this scheme is not for

-We will not fund proposals that:
+We will not fund applications that:

 - do not embed responsible research and innovation and equality, diversity and inclusion considerations into the research theme itself as well as into the research practices